CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-2--Isomorphisms-and-Path-Algebra.lagda.md

 -}
 ```

-We can use this operation to give the symmetry principle for paths.
+We can use this operation to give reverse a path.

 ```
 sym : x ≡ y → y ≡ x
 sym p i = p (~ i)
 ```

-We upgrade this to also apply to paths over a path.
-We have to flip
+And we can upgrade this principle to also apply to pathovers.
+We have
-the path of types too, so that the end-points lie in the correct
+to flip the path of types `A` too, so that the endpoints lie in the
-types.
+correct types.

 ```
 symP : {A : I → Type ℓ} → {x : A i1} → {y : A i0}
-  → (p : PathP (λ i → A (~ i)) x y) → PathP A y x symP p j = p (~ j)
+  → PathP (λ i → A (~ i)) x y
+  → PathP A y x
+symP p j = p (~ j)
 ```